Titans Grip

 Best for: The serious student or instructor committed to the unadulterated classical Pilates method and its historical lineage.

-Limitations: The interface and production values feel dated compared to modern apps.
+Honest limitations: The interface and production values feel dated compared to modern apps.
 Zero interactive or AI features; it's purely a video library.
+The price is high for what you get in terms of technology.

 What it does: Glo (formerly YogaGlo) offers a vast library of yoga, Pilates, and meditation classes.
 Its Pilates offerings are solid, but the app's strength is in providing a holistic mind-body practice under one subscription.